abrudz/QuadRS/README.md

 See [the Options documention](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm#kanchor706) for details.

 The entire search/replace call can optionally be repeated *N* times by adding a numeric argument, or until no further transformations can be done by adding the argument `≡`.
 This is equivalent to appending `⍣N` or `⍣≡` in Dyalog APL.
-See [documentation for the Power Operator](http://help.dyalog.com/16.0/Content/Language/Primitive%20Operators/Power%20Operator.htm) for details.
+See [documentation for the Power Operator](http://help.dyalog.com/16.0/Content/Language/Primitive%20Operators/Power%20Operator.htm) for details and [the last example](https://github.com/abrudz/QuadRS/blob/master/README.md#build-me-a-city-quads-with-1-flag) for an example.

 `?` is a special argument which in addition to running the program, will output a proper APL function equivalent (including Arguments and post-processing functions, if applicable) to the Debug field.
 Use this tool to learn the proper syntax of ⎕R and ⎕S.